CurryEshay/nexa/GUIDE.md

 	Physics (Education/Physics)
 		task1 (Education/Physics/task1)

-Paths can also be separated using “-”.
-E.g. Education-Physics-task1

 ## Views
 Nexa displays 2 views.
 On the left you have a tree view of your projects and categories like before.